Analysis | The GOP’s earmarks evolution says a lot about its Trumpian turn

 Today, the GOP put up very little fight against a $1.9 trillion coronavirus relief package, allowing their media allies to instead focus on the supposed cancellation of Dr. Seuss for days on end as the bill was debated.
 The result: Perhaps the most popular major piece of legislation in decades, and one that — despite Republicans voting in lockstep against — they will need to work hard to convince people was actually a bad idea.

-Now, high-profile Republicans, including some top 2024 presidential hopefuls, have commenced a feud with the Chamber and big business.
+Now, high-profile Republicans, including some top 2024 presidential hopefuls, have commenced a feud with the big business and the Chamber (which is technically nonpartisan but has often strongly favored Republicans).
 Sen. Marco Rubio (R-Fla.) sided with a unionization effort by Alabama workers for Amazon (whose founder, Jeff Bezos, owns The Washington Post), while Sen. Tom Cotton (R-Ark.) this week decried the Chamber as “a front service for woke corporations who are trying to peddle anti-American theories.”
 Sen. Josh Hawley (R-Mo.) also has pitched the Republican Party as the new party of the working class, rather than big business.
 And the Chamber indicated it might not work with Republicans — possibly including the likes of Hawley — who advanced the idea that the 2020 election was illegitimate.

 The coup de grace when it comes to the GOP’s evolution, though, arguably came Wednesday.
 In a closed-door vote, House Republicans decided to bring back earmarks — the same practice they made a focal point of the 2010 election and had argued was the epitome of government overspending and corruption.
 Democrats had already signaled they would reinstate the earmarking process (giving Republicans a decision to make about whether they would participate), but they still voted in favor of something they had outlawed just a decade ago.
 And many in their caucus remain opposed to taking part.